akhikhl/gretty/README.md

 - Enhancement: now [gretty.jvmArgs property](http://akhikhl.github.io/gretty-doc/Gretty-configuration.html#_jvmargs) is automatically passed to Gretty products.

-- Enhancement in Jetty/Windows-specific lifecycle: useFileMappedBuffer is not set to false for all Gretty tasks, so that Jetty does not lock css/js files.
+- Enhancement in Jetty/Windows-specific lifecycle: useFileMappedBuffer is set to false for all Gretty tasks, so that Jetty does not lock css/js files.

 - Enhancement in buildProduct task: now it automatically generates VERSION.txt file with the version and creation date information.